Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Caveats Limitations

 \section{Caveats \& Limitations}

 Despite demonstrating the power of resolved AGB stars in the NIR for SFH measurements, we emphasize a few areas of caution and items that need improvement.

-First, in this paper, we only examined AGB star-based SFHs back to $\sim8$~Gyr ago.
-This oldest age restriction was motivated by the conservative choice to empirically vet our data against another SFH.
-However, in principle, as discussed in \S \ref{sec:isochrones}, it is possible to measure an AGB star-based SFH back to the oldest epoch of star formation (i.e., $\sim14$~Gyr ago).
+First, in this paper, we only examined AGB star SFHs back to $\sim8$~Gyr ago.
+This oldest age restriction was motivated by the conservative choice to empirically vet our data against another SFH and because of the limited photometry depth of this dataset.
+However, in principle, as discussed in \S \ref{sec:isochrones}, it is possible to measure an AGB star SFH back to the oldest epoch of star formation (i.e., $\sim14$~Gyr ago).
 While these ancient stars are unlikely to be found in the TP-AGB phase, they will appear as E-AGB stars on a NIR CMD.
-Indeed, ancient MW GC (e.g., NGC~6752; \citealt{Norris1981}) do have confirmed AGB stars, providing affirmation of this possibility.
-The limiting factor for testing this possibility is the lack of a suitable dataset (i.e., it must include the ancient MSTO and a suitable number of AGB stars).
+Indeed, ancient MW globular clusters (GC) (e.g., NGC~6752; \citealt{Norris1981}) do have confirmed AGB stars, providing affirmation of this possibility.
+The limiting factor for testing this possibility is the lack of a suitable dataset (i.e., it must include the ancient MSTO and $>1000$ AGB stars).
 We plan to continue this investigation in future papers.

 Second, as illustrated in Appendix~\ref{sec:how_many}, a robust SFH requires several hundred AGB stars.
-Though our tests show that it is possible to recover a reliable SFH from as few as $\sim300$ AGB stars, we adopt a more conservative recommendations of $\gtrsim700$~AGB, as a means of guarding against different types of SFHs, lower quality of data, etc. that are not conisdred in the present analysis.
+We adopt a conservative recommendation of $\gtrsim1000$~AGB stars to recover the most accurate and precise SFH.

 This minimum number is comfortably met by systems into the dwarf galaxy regime.
 For example, the SMC ($M_V = -16.8$) and NGC~6822 ($M_V = -15.2$; \citealt{McConnachie2012}) each contain $>4000$~AGB stars \citep[e.g.,][]{Cioni2005, Boyer2011}, while other fainter systems have several hundred AGB stars as well \citep[e.g.,][]{dalcanton12a, Boyer2015}.
-While galaxy luminosity provides a good rule of thumb for how many AGB stars to expect, SFH is clearly an important component.
+While galaxy luminosity provides a good rule of thumb for how many AGB stars to expect, the SFH is clearly an important component.
 Systems that are purely ancient will have fewer AGB than those with more recent star formation (i.e., within the last several Gyr).
 Even fairly luminous systems with `pauses' in the SFHs at intermediate ages \citep[e.g., WLM;][]{Albers19, McQuinn2024a} may have fewer AGB stars than their luminosities would suggest.